Skip to content

 Enter the Competition

-To enter the Nova Writes Competition for Unpublished Manuscripts, writers must meet the following criteria.
+To enter the Nova Writes Competition, writers must meet the following criteria.

 To be eligible for prize consideration and feedback, a manuscript must meet the following criteria.

-• The manuscript must be the original work of its entrant and unpublished in any form, either traditionally or self-published, either in part or in whole, either in print or digitally.
+• Your entry must be your sole, original work andunpublished in any format—whether traditionally, partner-hybrid-, or indie-/self-published, whether in part or in whole, whether in print or digitally.

-• The manuscript must meet the specific entry criteria of the prize category you wish to enter, as detailed below:
+• Your entry must meet the specific entry criteria of the prize category you wish to enter, as detailed below:

-WFNS reserves the right to accept (as eligible) or reject (as ineligible) any submitted manuscript.
-The list of manuscripts deemed eligible by WFNS and conveyed to jurors is final.
+Writing ineligible for the Nova Writes Competition includes but is not limited to picture books, graphic novels, and scripts for stage or screen.
+WFNS staff reserves the right to accept (as eligible) or reject (as ineligible) any entry, and the list of entries deemed eligible and conveyed to readers is final.

 Entries must be submitted by the competition deadline.
-Each entry must be submitted as a single digital document (in .doc or .pdf format) with a file name as follows: Pen Name – Short Name of Prize (where “Pen Name” is a pseudonym you’ve chosen for the competition and “Short Name of Prize” is the shortened version of the prize category in which you are entering—i.e., Wilson Prize, Percy Prize, Barkhouse Prize, Prix Thibodeau, or Joe Prize).
+Each entry must be submitted as a separate digital document (in .doc or .pdf format) with a file name as follows: Title – Form (where “Title” is the full title of your entry and “Form” is either ‘short story,’ ‘essay,’ ‘poetry,’ ‘middle-grade,’ or ‘young adult’).

-To help ensure the impartiality of jurors during the assessment process, your real name (i.e., your legal name, the name you commonly use, and/or any name you publish under) must not appear anywhere in your manuscript title, entry file, or file name.
-At no point in the assessment process are jurors to be made aware of the identity of entrants.
-Your real name must appear only in your online entry form, which is for administrative use only.
+To help ensure the impartiality of readers during the initial adjudication process, you must ensure your name does not appear anywhere in your entry document, whether in the text of the document or its file name.
+At no point in the adjudication process are readers to be made aware of the identity of entrants.
+Your name must appear only in your online entry form, which is for administrative use.

 • Use double-spaced Times New Roman or Arial 12-point font.
-(Poetry entries may be single-spaced and may use alternative fonts if type design is essential to the work.)
+(Poetry entries may be single-spaced, and they may use alternative fonts if type design is essential to the work.)

 • Use the A4 (8.5″ x 11″) page size with a minimum 1-inch margin on all sides.

-• Include your pen name, manuscript title, and a page number in the header of each page.
+• Include your entry title and a page number in the header of each page.

 Due to the volume of Nova Writes entries each year, we cannot personally update entrants on the status of manuscript comments and competition results during the adjudication period.
-All entrants will be notified of the status of their entries and the results of the competition according to the timeline below.
-The first public announcement of the category winners will take place at (or soon before) the Celebration of Emerging Writers in late May, and the list of category winners is embargoed information until June.
+All entrants will be notified of the status of their entries and the results of the competition according to the program timeline below.

-Jurors have the same prerogative as any reader at a publishing house, which is to stop reading any manuscript whose first few pages are rife with spelling and grammatical errors.
+Readers have the same prerogative as any reader at a publishing house, which is to stop reading any entry if its first few pages contain spelling and/or grammatical errors that impede comprehension.
+In this case, feedback will be provided on the portion read.

-WFNS reserves the right not to proceed with the awarding of a prize category should (a) the number of entries received not be high enough to ensure a competitive process or (b) the entries received not meet standards of quality in the opinion of the jurors.
-WFNS’s decision not to award a prize category in any particular year is final.
-However, feedback will still be offered on all entries in that category.
+WFNS reserves the right not to proceed with the awarding of a prize if the entries received in that category (a) are too few to ensure a competitive process or (b) do not meet standards of quality in the opinion of the judge.
+WFNS’s decision not to award a prize in any particular year is final.
+In this case, feedback will still be provided on all entries in that category.

 Entries are accepted only through the form at the bottom of this page.
 Please note that completing the entry form is the final step in our recommended entry checklist: